BishKhadka/Soccerboard/README.md

 ## 🆕 Updates

 - The free credit from Microsoft Azure for Students has expired.
-Since the web application was hosted on an Azure VM, the webapp is no longer be accessible.
+Since the web application was hosted on an Azure VM, the web app is no longer accessible.
 (June 04, 2024)

 ## 📜 Description